 The build started as a 1992 Honda CB750 Nighthawk with a rock solid 747cc air-cooled engine that puts out a pretty 75hp.
 The bike has been completely re-built along with the chassis (forks, wheels, steering, brakes) with seals, gaskets, bearings and rings.
 Carburetor was overhauled and re-jetted to accommodate the new custom air intake and exhaust.
 Every aspect of the motor and carbs are colored in great detail.

 Project Scorpion received a modern day suspension upgrade courtesy of a 2006 Suzuki GSX-R600s inverted front forks, rims, calipers and rotors along with the swing-arm mono shock set-up.
 This also allowed the bike to sport a set of Pirelli Scorpion Trail II Dual Sport Tires.
 Custom sub-frame with cafe racer ribbed leather wrapped seat and an original 1978 CB750 gas tank gives this bike a clean and aggressive look, a perfect mix between retro aesthetics and modern day technology.

-Project Scorpion’s powder coat scheme includes Sterling Charcoal, Flat Gun Metal, Flat Black and Dormant Red covered with a Flat Clear Coat.
+Project Scorpion's powder coat color scheme shown is Sterling Charcoal, Flat Gun Metal, Flat Black and Dormant Red covered with a Flat Clear Coat.

 · Custom Tachometer/Speedometer GPS gauge